Most Europeans in poll think EU should offer Ukraine membership

 BRUSSELS A majority of Europeans think Ukraine should be offered membership of the European Union but they are divided about whether it should be admitted to NATO, according to a major public opinion survey published on Wednesday.

-Ukraine, fighting a war against pro-Russian separatists in the east of the country, is at the centre of the most serious East-West confrontation since the Cold War.
+Ukraine, fighting a war against pro-Russian separatists in the east of the country, is at the center of the most serious East-West confrontation since the Cold War.

 The EU has signed a free trade agreement with Ukraine but has not offered the prospect of eventual membership.